For all manuscript types, please include:

 All submitted manuscripts:

-Application Note is recommended for the presentation of data on new instruments, software packages (excluding commercial information) or disclosure of new applications of established technologies (e.g. new assay for a target where the format described has been published for another target previously unless this extension is not obvious).
+Application Notes are recommended for the presentation of data on new instruments, software packages (excluding commercial information) or disclosure of new applications of established technologies (e.g. new assay for a target where the format described has been published for another target previously unless this extension is not obvious).
 Results and Discussion sections should be combined into one section.
 [EXAMPLE]

 Letter to the Editor is a comment on published articles.
 Letters should not exceed three double-spaced manuscript pages.
 Please include a brief title succinctly stating the topic of your letter.
 Letters to the editor are screened, but also may be peer-reviewed or subjected to rebuttal by the authors of the initial article.